sieben07/aar/README.md

 ### Levels

-A minimum of at least 5 levels
+A Minimum of 5 levels.
+Every Level has 5 Stages.

+Level Zero is the playable menu level.

 #### Level Structure

+Each level exist of 5 stages.
+Each level has one theme and one kind of robot.
+4 stages of one level introduce one new robot, the 5th stage is the Endgengner stage.
-Each level exist of 5 sub-levels.
-Each new level introduces a new robot, each sub-level introduces a a new sub-version of the robot.
+Each level introduces a new kind of robot, each stage introduces a new version of the robot.

 ## Robots